 Sounds great, right?
 I’d push and push and push aside anything that would hold me down.
 I’d shove it under the surface like my junk drawer (see illustration here) is shoved full of stuff that I didn’t want to deal with.
 And then once in a while I’d have enough.
 Which would warrant posts like Dear Mom Who Feels Like She is Going to Explode or The Mom Days When the Tears Fall.
 Obviously hiding from emotion isn’t the answer.

 Enter now.
 The real truth about happiness.

 Happiness, and being the happy mom and discovering ourselves can’t be forced.
+That’s the myth – that we can just blink our eyes and think happy thoughts.
 Instead, like in the Anthony Robbins Video that I shared on my Facebook page today it has to be something trained.